 About three weeks later, I was getting my car washed and I asked some people what they were doing that night.
 They said, “We going over there to the hood club; they’re having a comedy night with Bruce Bruce.”
 I looked at my partner man and we said let’s go.
 I told myself, if they booed me I was going to throw this money at them and people weren’t even making it rain back then.
 This is in 1994.
 I went to school with all of those people too, and they started chanting, “Shawty.”
 I started swinging my leg from side to side.
 I walked out of there very confidently, and I stayed on stage every Tuesday for two years.

-What’s the power of longevity in comedy?
+What’s the key to longevity in comedy?

 Consistency and living young.
 I ride skateboards.
 I ride motorcycles.
 I build on motorcycles.
 I sow into the kids and I have a good heart.
 You can’t be in this for the wrong reasons.
 I’m in it for another reason.
 I had a car accident and broke my leg, broke my femur, cracked my hip, and I could have been taken out of here but God said, “No, Shawty.
 You’re here for a purpose.
 People scream your name, you don’t get all of this love for nothing.”
 My life is like a daredevil.

-What is some advice that you would give to aspiring comedians?
+What advice would you give aspiring comedians?

 Consistency.
 Every minute is lost; don’t procrastinate.
 Take advantage of the moment.
 Take advantage of the time.
 Closed mouths don’t get fed.
 Sit there and watch the opportunity go past you if you want to; you better say something.
 I have been on both ends of the stick.
 The comedy game is not the rap game.
 Keep your nose clean.
 They’ll snap your a– in a minute.
 Work as hard as you can.
 Build a website [to track] everything that you do; no matter how much money you get on TikTok or YouTube, somebody else is in control of that.
 Go ahead and bring everything back to the website so you keep every [dime].